hamedonline/ml-workflow/virtual-env/README.md

 Creating a virtual environment is easy and straightforward.
 We'll use __*pipenv*__ to manage our virtual environment.
 There are also other good options, but that is another story for us to study & explore.

 First of all, prepare the folder and put your files inside it (just like the inference example mentioned in introduction section above).
 Create an additional file, named ``requirements.txt``.
 This is the file holding the names of libraries we'd like our virtual environment to have.
 Inside ``requirements.txt`` file, put in each required library name (this should be equal to the name used when installing by pip, for instance: pip install __sklearn__); each line must have only one library name.
-This is what a typical ``requirements.txt`` file should look like:
+This is what inside of a typical ``requirements.txt`` file should look like:

 ⬇️ __requirements&#46;txt__